 - Finance, Insurance, & Real Estate topped the list when it came to industries receiving a phishing email, with 1 in 5,711 emails, down from 1 in 17,195 emails the previous month.

 - The Finance, Insurance, & Real Estate sector also saw the highest spam rate in June at 58.2 percent.

 - The phishing rate increased in June to 1 in 8,516 emails, up from 1 in 15,098 the previous month.
 (Source)

-- 1.16 billion email addresses and passwords exposed The number of “unique combinations of email addresses and passwords” that was discovered in 2019 in a massive breach called “Collection 1.”
+- 1.16 billion email addresses and passwords exposed The number of “unique combinations of email addresses and passwords” was discovered in 2019 in a massive breach called “Collection 1.”
 This load of information was discovered by an IT security researcher and is thought to be the largest breach in history to date, according to an article by Fortune.

 - Email responsible for spreading 92% of all malware CSO Online estimates that email is the primary method of malware delivery

-- U.S. target of 86% phishing attacks Phish Labs reports that 86% of phishing attacks targeted U.S. victims.
+- U.S. target of 86% of phishing attacks Phish Labs reports that 86% of phishing attacks targeted U.S. victims.

 - According to Proofpoint, the OneDrive phishing campaign is part of a growing trend of credential compromise attacks.

 - Phishing that targeted Software-as-a-Service (SaaS) and webmail services became the biggest category of phishing.
 At 36 percent of all phishing attacks, it eclipsed phishing against the payment services category for the first time.